Tesla next-generation vehicle platform: Pivot to robotaxi

 Reuters published an article on April 5, 2024, claiming that per internal sources, Tesla has canceled plans to market a low-cost car to consumers and instead intends to use the chassis as the basis for a robotaxi.
 According to an analyst for Axios, "Cheap EVs are hard for American companies to make, [...] but they're simply table stakes these days."

 Elon Musk posted to social media on April 6, 2024, stating that a robotaxi would be unveiled on August 8 of that year.
 As per Max Chafkin in a Bloomberg Businessweek article, it is presumed that Elon Musk probably has traded the affordable Tesla for a robotaxi.
 Based in part on the company predictions made in 2019 regarding robotaxi deployment, as well as the historical delays between prototype and production Tesla vehicles, CleanTechnica had warned that even with the unveiling, the Tesla robotaxi may not be available commercially until 2025 or later, which was subsequently confirmed by the company.

 On October 10, 2024, at the Tesla "We, Robot" unveiling event in California, Tesla referred to the new autonomous passenger car as both the Robotaxi and as the Cybercab, demonstrating 20 concept vehicles driving around the private property of the Warner Brothers Studio lot, and also showed a single concept of a Tesla Robovan, that will be able to carry up to 20 passengers.
 The Cybercab will not start production before 2026 at the earliest.

-On 22 June 2025 Tesla launched their commercial taxi service Tesla Robotaxi to a small group of invited users in Austin, Texas using Model Y vehicles.
+On June 22, 2025, Tesla launched their commercial taxi service Tesla Robotaxi to a small group of invited users in Austin, Texas using Model Y vehicles.
 While no one was in the driver's seat, a Tesla employee was still present in the front passenger seat for safety reasons.

+In February 2026, Tesla announced the first Cybercab production vehicle had been produced at the Gigafactory Texas near Austin.

+In June 2026, Tesla confirmed that engineering tests had started on public roads in Austin, Texas, of the first Cybercab production units without steering wheel or pedals.
+On September 4, 2026, Tesla started offering public access to paid Cybercab rides in Austin, Texas.

+In September 2026, Tesla released a video showing their unboxed process for the Cybercab.
+The battery box, front section, and rear section are built in parallel and they're framed together at the end of the line, where the side sections, roof, and doors are added.
+Tesla says its process is "the first real revolution in automotive manufacturing in over a century" and can cut the overall production line size in half.
+Musk says the process was "redesigned ... to make its production speed more than 5 times faster than traditional automotive manufacturing!"